Burchard36/ModerationBot/README.md

 # ModerationBot
-Was supposed to be a paid project but never received payment so here you go people of github
+Was supposed to be a paid project but never received payment so here you go people of github Special thanks to `Teaxl#2020` For wasting my time!

 # How to use the bot